GerGerGai/Volunteer-Recorder/README.md

 record teaching videos or find free resources online to address certain topics that students need clarifications on.
 For the Funding part, we will organize fundraiser events to help them resolve financial issues.
-I am designing this application to help us save and update all the information from the Kenya and UBC sides for our Education Department.
+I am designing this software to help us save and update all the volunteers and Kenya students we have.
+This is the current goal of this project and it will be expanding as we go.

 ### Who will use this app:
-- Kenya high school students.
-The students are coming from Korogocho, which is one of the largest slum regions in Kenya.
-They join our club with academic confusion and financial issues.
-All the academic problems they are encountering will be saved into this application and accessible by UBC volunteers.
-- UBC volunteers.
-These are academically strong and kind-hearted UBC students coming from different majors.
-Our application will save their information for directors to match them with Kenyan students.
-They can also access all the data from Kenya independently and spot the issues they can help most.
+Directors and volunteers from our side to record information of all the main people involved in our initiative.

 ### Why is this project of interest to me: